 Why are chicken buses unsafe in Guatemala?

-- The drivers drive really fast and the roads in the Highlands have lots of twists and turns.
+• The bus drivers drive fast and the roads in the Highlands have lots of twists and turns.
 As a result, there are a lot of accidents.

-- The bus companies store people’s luggage and things on the top of the bus.
-The bus gets really top-heavy.
+• The bus companies store people’s luggage and things on the top of the bus.
+The bus gets top-heavy.
 As a result, it’s easier for the bus to tip over, especially if they take a turn too quickly.

 However, I took chicken buses all the time in Honduras, El Salvador, and Nicaragua.
 I felt safe and the driving wasn’t any worse than what I experienced in Southeast Asia.